Lab 6: Drawing into the Framebuffer

 You may find the cdecl tool helpful in demystifying a complex C declaration.

 Inspect the code in lab6/pointers/pointers.c.
 Compile the program using make, run it on your Pi, and interpret the results.
-Ask questions about anything that doesn't make sense to you and be sure your understanding matches the results.
+Ask questions about anything that doesn't make sense to you and check-in with us to confirm your understanding.
+3

 4. Fonts